Köln/Cologne Hbf (Köln / Cologne / Koeln)

 • the main entrance to the Breslauer Platz/Hbf stop is outside the north exits of Köln Hbf

-• the Dom/Hbf stop is most speedily accessed from the escalators down from the main concourse at the front of the station.
+• the Dom/Hbf stop is most speedily accessed by the escalators which down from the main concourse at the front of the station.

 Note the blue next train indicators and the signs that this is zone E Note the blue next train indicators and the signs that this is zone E